Multi-messenger constraints on Abelian-Higgs cosmic string networks: Introduction

 \section{Introduction}

 Cosmic strings are linear concentrations of energy with a cosmological size that may have been produced at early-universe phase transitions in a variety of high-energy physics scenarios~\cite{Vilenkin:278400,Hindmarsh:1994re,Hindmarsh:2011qj,Copeland:2011dx}.
 In the traditional picture of cosmic strings, they are treated as infinitely thin line-like objects.
 Then the strings are expected to evolve according to the Nambu--Goto (NG) equation~\cite{Forster:1974ga,Arodz:1995dg,Anderson:1997ip} and additional re-connection rule when strings cross each other~\cite{Shellard:1987bv,Matzner:1988qqj,Achucarro:2006es}.
 Within this picture, an observable stochastic gravitational wave background (SGWB) can be generated by the slowly-decaying loops of cosmic string~\cite{Auclair:2019wcv}.
 The most stringent constraints were provided by the non-observation of such a SGWB with the Pulsar Timing Array (PTA) experiments~\cite{Lentati:2015qwp,Shannon:2015ect,NANOGRAV:2018hou}, which gives $G\mu \lesssim 10^{-10}$ (with $\mu$ the string tension and $G$ Newton’s constant) for the pure NG-loops~\cite{Blanco-Pillado:2017rnf,Ringeval:2017eww}.
 Recently, however, PTA experiments have reported the evidence of the common stochastic process in their latest results~\cite{NANOGrav:2020bcs,Goncharov:2021oub,Chen:2021rqp,Antoniadis:2022pcn}.
-Although the evidence for spatial correlations, which is indispensable to declare the SGWB detection, is as yet negligible, it is intriguing to consider the possibility that these results are associated with cosmic string~\cite{Ellis:2020ena,Blasi:2020mfx,Buchmuller:2020lbh,Blanco-Pillado:2021ygr,Bian:2020urb}\footnote{See also recent studies which analyze PPTA DR2 with modeled common red noise and gives the upper bound on the string tension~\cite{Chen:2022azo,Bian:2022tju}}.
+Although the evidence for spatial correlations, which is indispensable to declare the SGWB detection, is as yet negligible, it is intriguing to consider the possibility that these results are associated with cosmic string~\cite{Ellis:2020ena,Blasi:2020mfx,Buchmuller:2020lbh,Blanco-Pillado:2021ygr,Bian:2020urb,Chen:2022azo,Bian:2022tju}.

 In order for there to be stable string solutions, the Standard Model needs to be extended with extra spontaneously broken symmetry.
 The simplest way to extend the gauge symmetry of the Standard Model is with an extra U(1) symmetry, so that the new gauge field and associated scalar are described by the Abelian-Higgs (AH) model.
 This possesses string solutions ~\cite{Nielsen:1973cs}, which have been well investigated both analytically and numerically.
 The evolution of the AH string network is tested by the large scale numerical simulation based on the underlying classical AH field theory~\cite{Vincent:1997cx,Moore:2001px,Bevis:2006mj,Bevis:2010gj,Daverio:2015nva,Correia:2019bdl,Correia:2020gkj,Correia:2020yqg}, in which scaling behavior of the network was observed, meaning that the mean inter-string distance grows in proportion to time.
 Strings in extensions with non-Abelian symmetries behave in a similar way \cite{Hindmarsh:2018zch}.